botronico/ChatGPT-Prompts/README.md

 # 1. Customer Service Templates

 a.
-Responding to Customer Inquiries
+Responding to Customer Inquiries/n
 Use this template to generate professional, polite responses to common customer inquiries.

 Prompt: